 The mtZFN system is compact, allowing it to be delivered using viral vectors to tissues that are specifically affected by mitochondrial disease in a very selective way.
 This increases its usability as in vivo gene therapy for mitochondrial disease patients.
 The technology is also highly programmable, which means that it can be reconfigured to target a wide range of mitochondrial diseases caused by mutations in mtDNA.
 Since this therapy uses genetic modification, it has a potential to act as a cure by resolving the underlying genetic mutation and not simply as a treatment.

 Dr Michal Minczuk, the project's principal investigator at the Mitochondrial Biology Unit in Cambridge, said:

 "Our Laboratory is delighted to have its application for a grant from The Lily Foundation accepted and to have received the funding to support a full post-graduate studentship at the University of Cambridge.
 Your support, in addition to the existing funding from the Medical Research Council, will help us to deliver the pre-clinical programme aiming at testing our therapeutic approach for a future cure for mitochondrial diseases.
 We are looking forward to working together with the Lily Foundation on this important endeavour."

 How can I help?

 We are able to fund life-changing research projects like the ones mentioned here thanks to the incredible generosity of our donors and supporters.
+This project would not have been possible without a generous donation from My Mito Mission.
 If you would like to donate to our research programme, or join us in raising awareness about mitochondrial disease, please visit our homepage to find out how.
 If you belong to a company or organisation that would like to be involved, please email [email protected]